parbasu/parbasu.github.io/covid19app.md

 - A line joining the geographic center of a district and its name displayed on top of the right-hand column.
 So every time on the map you click on a district, this line appears.
 So you know exactly where it is located.
 I have already written code for [this](https://github.com/parbasu/covid19appcode/blob/main/javascript_canvas.ipynb) but it's glitchy and runs slow on Heroku.
 Notice that I used the [visdcc component](https://github.com/jimmybow/visdcc) to run JavaScript as part of Dash callbacks.

-- This unicode character ⭡ (up arrow) is not being rendered for some browsers.
+- This unicode character ⭡ (up arrow) is not being rendered on some browsers.
 The fix is simply to use pure CSS (see [this](https://stackoverflow.com/questions/18816486/how-can-i-make-a-pointy-arrow-with-a-div-in-css)).
 But I need to restructure some code.

 - Make the app faster and responsive .
 This requires cleaning and restructuring the code.